ray-project/ray/doc/source/serve/getting_started.md

 rest on a level, rock-strewn plain ."
 ```

-## Adding Functionality with FastAPI
+## Advanced HTTP Functionality with FastAPI

 Now suppose we want to expose additional functionality in our model.
 In
 particular, the `summarize` function also has `min_length` and